typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 from lifting the existential (misleadingly called *wildcard* in Java terminology) to a method type parameter.

-We can apply this to put the method implementation somewhere it will compile.
+We can apply this transformation to put the method implementation somewhere it will compile.

 ```scala
 def copyToZeroE(xs: ArrayBuffer[_]): Unit =